 12 public computers equipped with Internet Access are located on the lower level of the library.

-There are nine library catalog workstations located on both levels for searching the library’s holdings.
+There are 8 library catalog workstations located on both levels for searching the library’s holdings.
 No Internet, word processing or printing.

 Windows 10 Pro